Manager of Client Services Salary

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

-Although individuals who have less than five years' experience earn $51K on average, people with five to 10 years benefit from a notably larger average of $64K.
-After working for 10 to 20 years, Managers of Client Services make a median salary of $74K.
-People who have worked for 20 years or more actually report earning less than people who are in the middle of their careers; the veterans take home a mere $72K by contrast.
+Managers of Client Services with more experience do not necessarily bring home bigger paychecks.
+In fact, experience in this field tends to impact compensation minimally.
+Although individuals who have less than five years' experience earn $51K on average, people with five to 10 years benefit from a notably larger average of $65K.
+Managers of Client Services claiming one to two decades of experience make an estimated median of $74K.
+Individuals who have achieved more than 20 years of experience don't seem to earn any more than people who have 10 to 20 years under their belts.

 Pay Difference by Location